agvim/cfg-vim/README.md

 This is a homeshick configuration repository.
 See https://github.com/andsens/homeshick

-This deploys spf13 vim with my modified homeshick.
+This deploys perfectwork’s spf13 vim fork with my modified homeshick configuration.